mark-mcdermott/drivetracks-wip-nuxt3/README.md

 ^ + c

 ### UI Thing
-- We'll use [UI Thing](https://ui-thing.behonbaker.com), collection of re-usable [shadcn-ui](https://ui.shadcn.com/) components and component blocks.
-Specifically, it's a port of [shadc-vue](https://www.shadcn-vue.com/) for Nuxt.
+- We'll use [UI Thing](https://ui-thing.behonbaker.com), for our UI kit.
+A UI kit is a collection of re-usable [shadcn-ui](https://ui.shadcn.com/) components and component blocks.
+Specifically, UI Thing is a port of [shadc-vue](https://www.shadcn-vue.com/) for Nuxt.
+We'll setup UI Thing now because our non-placeholder homepage we build in the next section uses it.
 - `cd ~/app/frontend`
 - `npx ui-thing@latest init`
   - hit `y` to proceed